 Display or decorative

 Display or decorative is another type of handwriting style.
 Some examples of Display typefaces are Morning Glory, Burnout, Carter Layered, and Pittsbrook.
 Different types of tattoo fonts, graffiti-style fonts, and many more can be listed in this category.
 A display typeface is suitable for the E-Sport logo, drink or food label, brand packaging, headline, quote writings, etc.

 Then, how do we treat our design project to engage new clients in the fact that our clients will never know the way we work?
 So simple, it is merely by showing our professional content with good typography.
 Once our typography is on point, the client will trust us more.

 Font pairing tips and tricks 2: Getting started

 Font pairing tips and tricks are like choosing color schemes.
 If we cannot combine them, our design project may look clumsy.
 So make sure to select fonts with different categories to complement each other.
 Here is an example:

 The problem is, that both the headline font (Surveyor Display Black) and the sub-headline font (Baskerville Bold) are alike.
 It is because they are classy fonts.
-It is okay, but some people may ask, “Which one is the headline?” after seeing the disaster combination of our content.
+It is okay, but some people may ask, “Which one is the headline?” after seeing the disastrous combination of our content.

 Then, how to fix it?
 What if we put a Bold sans-Serif as a headline font?